Yard Tips, Tricks and Helpful Hints to Keep Your Home Safe.

 Trees are a wonderful addition to a yard; they provide shade, can bear fruit, and children love to climb on them.
 But if not properly maintained they can also be quite dangerous.
 Making sure to keep them trimmed back away from your home will help to lessen falling leaves and needles on your roof and into your gutters.
 When foliage falls onto your roof and isn’t removed regularly, it begins to break down.
 This creates the perfect habitat for moss and mold.
 These mossy patches will then hold water causing damage to your roofing.
 If unchecked for long enough, it can eventually lead to water being able to seep through to the plywood, and down to the framing of your home.
 Once water reaches your attic space, mold can grow at a rapid rate. damaging roof joists and potentially spreading to other parts of your home.

 When falling leaves and needles tumble down your roof and into your gutters, they get clogged, impeding their ability to do as they were designed and direct water away from your home.
 Your gutters will hold onto the water allowing it to overflow either down the front of your home or along the sides.
 This can be very problematic as water then tends to work its way to the paths of least resistance.
 Which tend to be along window seams and doorways.
 These areas were never intended for so much exposure to water and will being to swell, crack and mold.
 They can break down to the point of falling apart.

-Falling limbs is another danger trees pose.
-Cutting back over extended branches and removing dead or diseased parts of the tree can save you from costly and dangerous damage to your home.
-Wind and rain can be more powerful then we think, causing weak or sick trees to snap off large limbs.
-Whether it’s in your yard, on your car, your roof or any other number of places.
+Falling limbs is another dangerous tree pose.
+Cutting back overextended branches and removing dead or diseased parts of the tree can save you from costly and dangerous damage to your home.
+Wind and rain can be more powerful than we think, causing weak or sick trees to snap off large limbs.
+Whether it’s in your yard, on your car, your roof, or any other number of places.